naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Before you can use this service with Alexa or Google Home you need to:

 1. Create and verify an account via `https://red.cb-net.co.uk/new-user. <https://red.cb-net.co.uk/new-user>`_
-2. Link your Amazon and/ or Google account with the Node-RED Smart Home Control skill
+2. Link your Amazon and/ or Google account with the Node-RED Smart Home Control API
 3. Define one or more `devices. <https://red.cb-net.co.uk/devices>`_
 4. Install required Node-RED Nodes
 5. Setup Node-RED flows using your devices.